learn-anything/learn-anything/readme.md

 ```

 > **Warning**
-> WIP, massive effort is put here after website is released and is working without issues
+> WIP, Above command will give you issues most likely, reach out on [Discord](https://discord.com/invite/bxtD8x6aNF) and we will help resolve them

 <!-- ### Useful DevTools panel